tlee817/amex-credit-score-classification/README.md

 ### **Hyperparameter Tuning**

 - Applied a two-stage tuning process:
-  - **Broad Search:** RandomizedSearchCV over a wide parameter space (e.g., `n_estimators`, `max_depth`, `learning_rate`, `subsample`, `colsample_bytree`, `gamma`, `reg_alpha`, `reg_lambda`).
+  - **Broad Search:** RandomizedSearchCV over a wide parameter space (e.g., `n_estimators`, `max_depth`, `learning_rate`)
-  - **Fine Search:** Narrowed ranges around Stage-1 best parameters for precise optimization.
+  - **Fine Search:** Narrowed ranges around Stage-1 best parameters for precise optimization
-- Tuned parameters included depth, learning rate, number of trees, sampling rates, and regularization strength.
-- Final hyperparameters were selected using cross-validation with macro F1 as the scoring metric.
+- Final hyperparameters were chosen using 5-fold cross-validation, with macro F1 as the primary scoring metric to ensure balanced performance across all credit score classes

 ### **Feature Selection**

-- Used XGBoost feature importance rankings to identify key features.
+- Used XGBoost feature importance rankings to identify features the model most relies on
-- Evaluated multiple importance thresholds (0.005–0.01) using 5-fold CV.
+- Evaluated multiple importance thresholds (0.005–0.01) using 5-fold CV
-- Selected the threshold with the highest macro F1 and retrained the final model using only the most informative features.
+- Selected the threshold with the highest macro F1 and retrained the final model using only the most informative feature

 ### **Class Imbalance Handling**

-- The target classes (Poor / Standard / Good) were moderately imbalanced.
+- The target classes (Poor / Standard / Good) were moderately imbalanced
-- Addressed this using **class weighting** during training and experimented with SMOTE on the training split to improve minority-class recall.
+- Addressed this using class weighting during training and experimented with SMOTE on the training split to improve minority-class recall
 - Macro F1 was used as the primary evaluation metric to ensure balanced performance across all classes.

 ## 📈 **Results & Key Findings**